Introduction

 Bytecode Rewriting

-When this strategy is used, the target application bytecode must also be provided to the Whamm!
+When this strategy is used, the target application bytecode must also be provided to the Whamm

 compiler.

-To perform the bytecode rewriting injection strategy, whamm!
+To perform the bytecode rewriting injection strategy, Whamm

-leverages the orca
+leverages the wirm

 Rust library.